Steve-OH/elm-test-crash/README.md

 To run:

-1) Install Elm and/or elm-test if not already installed:
+1) Install Elm and elm-test if not already installed:

 `npm install -g elm`

+and/or

 `npm install -g elm-test`

 2) Navigate to the repository's root folder and run elm-test from the command line: